The city was part of the Austro-Hungarian Empire until the end of World War I, but heavily permeated by neighboring Italian culture.

 While the Jewish presence probably dates from the 13th century, recognition of it was not materialized by local authorities until the 16th century.

 In 1696, a ghetto was erected in the city.
-During the following century, the Jews were authorized to practice various commercial activities like the manufacture of silk and the sire, in particular by a branch of the great Italian family Morpurgo, which met with great success.
+During the following century, the Jews were authorized to practice various commercial activities like the manufacture of silk and wax, in particular by a branch of the great Italian family Morpurgo, which met with great success.

 A synagogue was erected in 1756 on Via Ascoli.
 Following evictions from Venetian villages and the acquisition of rights to Austrian land at the end of the 18th century, the Jewish population of Gorizia totaled 270 people in 1788.